Belarue13/lethalcompanycetable/README.md

 The cheats will be on the bottom and given names (money, stamina, etc.)

-to change your money, double click the current value in my table and change it. to lock values in place or activate certain cheats, check the active box.
+to change your money, double click the current value in my table and change it. to lock values in place (health) or activate certain cheats, check the active box.